I am a student in informatics. Aged 23. I like fighting games

 - The Aloner: Bijin.

-- Amnesiacs Are Innocent: The "Gears", except Shun.
+- Amnesiacs Are Innocent: The "Devices".
+Exception that confirms the rule: Shun.

 - Big Bad: Koumei and Sora.

 - Corrupt Corporate Executive: Koumei poses as such.

 - Evil Counterpart: Kurona is Shirona's Evil Twin, wearing black to counterpart Shirona's white, and leading Jaguar, an Evil Counterpart organization of Shirona's White Truth Institute.

 - Evil vs. Evil: With the Jaguar organization, ultra-ruly policewoman Shirona, mob boss Kuro, world-destroyer wannabe Sora and Corrupt Corporate Executive Assimilation Plotter Koumei, there are different equations possible.